Twin Peaks Finale Recap: We’re Going Home

 2. Ad Infinitum

-The infinity simple also reflects our emotional experience with the narrative.
+The infinity symbol also reflects our emotional experience with the narrative.
 We always thought the driving force of that experience was a question.
 We asked ourselves, “Who killed Laura Palmer?”
 Then it became, “Will we ever find out if BOB was still in Agent Cooper?”
 With The Return, it was, “How will Good Coop get out of Dougie Jones?”
 There’s always a question driving us, but it is also what traps us.
-We always want to fast forward through the anguish to the alleviation.
+We always want to fast-forward through the anguish to the alleviation.
 Here and now, it is more pronounced than ever precisely because I do not know if we will get another season of Twin Peaks.
 No one does.
 Even David Lynch doesn’t know.
 And so, we sit like a ball on the curved track of infinity, forced to wait in our point in time.
 It does not feel so great.

 This is the forever state of Twin Peaks.
 Whether it’s waiting a week or 25 years, the cycles of plots and cliffhangers and expectations meet at the nexus of ad infinitum, the same way forever, over and over again.
 It’s frustrating because we may never get “out” of it through resolution or definitive ending.
 But like life itself, there is only that which may come to be, and that which is cut down before its time.
 We are the trapped magicians, longing to see between two worlds, to see through time and what the future of a show may bring.
 We are the ones who risk being burned by the fire itself.

 But what is the fire metaphor anyway?
 It is the chant used to walk between worlds.
 It is what we say when we let the demons try to get inside us and “cross through” with the difficulty of that which may burn us.
 It is that which may devour us whole.
 That’s why we need to hone the demons of time.
 We need the fire to effectively “walk with us.”
 Which essentially means we need to open our hearts and make it through such barriers undamaged.
 This is so completely necessary because you cannot break cycles without facing them.
 Without knowing how they permeate yourself.
 Without really finding a capacity for change in yourself, which is the hardest thing in in the universe.
 As Gordon Cole once called it in different terms, it is “fixing your heart.”
 And so, we must be like Laura and embody the hope of eradicating the impossible.
 Of somehow burgeoning through the annals of time itself, having taken in so much fire and surviving it.
-Because when we trapped in the recesses of such despair, the way out is always through.
+Because when we’re trapped in the recesses of such despair, the way out is always through.

 We must be at peace with the moment we are in.